section-engineering-education/engineering-education/content/articles/creating-an-animated-javafx-field-validation-alert/index.md

 In the article, the following have been accomplished:

-- Create a JavaFX login form
+- Create a JavaFX login form.
-- Apply styling to the application
+- Apply styling to the application.
-- Create an input validation method
+- Create an input validation method.
-- Add effects based on the outcomes of the validation
+- Add effects based on the outcomes of the validation.
-- Add animations on the controls
+- Add animations on the controls.
-- Learnt more types of animations available for JavaFX projects
+- Learnt more types of animations available for JavaFX projects.

-****

-### References

-N/A